 Sheldon Eisenberg handles complex litigation matters for clients, including class actions and entertainment industry, commercial litigation, and intellectual property matters.
-He is the regional partner in charge of the Drinker Biddle’s Los Angeles office and a firm managing partner.
+He is the regional partner in charge of Drinker Biddle’s Los Angeles office.

 With more than 30 years of legal experience, he has successfully represented his diverse group of clients through effective pretrial strategies, well-crafted motions and, when necessary, taking cases to trial in state and federal courts or arbitration.
 Sheldon’s clients include technology companies, financial institutions, Hollywood studios, A-list talent, producers, writers, production and media companies, software developers and publishers, and literary and talent agencies.
 He has served as a judge pro tem for the Los Angeles Municipal Court.

 Sheldon also has extensive experience in the defense of complex class action matters, including his recent defense of CalPERS in a class action involving its long-term care program, a nationwide class action suit regarding the recording of phone calls, and the defense of class actions alleging violations of consumer privacy statute.

 - He acted as lead trial counsel in a $140 million action regarding a massive cell phone outage in France that was resolved after the commencement of trial in the Eastern District of North Carolina;

 - He obtained a multimillion-dollar award in an arbitration before a three-judge panel involving trade secret claims and the dissolution of a closely held company; and

 - He led the resolution of claims in confidential arbitration for three literary talent agencies in a dispute with a major television studio over a package commission agreement.